Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Introduction

-Stochastic integral representations of i.d.\ processes were developed in the seminal works of Maruyama~\cite{maruyama70} and Rajput and Rosi\'nski~\cite{rosinski_rajput89}, while the max--i.d.\ case was addressed by \citet{balkema_etal93}.
+Stochastic integral representations of i.d. processes were developed in the seminal works of Maruyama~\cite{maruyama70} and Rajput and Rosi\'nski~\cite{rosinskirajput89}, while the max-i.d. case was addressed by Balkema \textit{et~al.} \cite{balkemaetal93}.
 To the best of our knowledge, the structure theory based on such stochastic integral representations has not been much explored.
-A key problem in this context is to determine how are two spectral representations of the same i.d.\ or max-i.d.\ process related.
-In the special stable case, this problem is related to the structure of the isometries of $L^\alpha$--spaces~\cite{hardin0,hardin} and it was elegantly resolved in terms of the notion of {\em minimality}.
-In the setting of i.d.\ processes, these methods are not available.
-Instead, we prove a general result on the existence of conjugacy between equimeasurable families of functions (Lemma~\ref{l:f_t-point}, below) and based on this result we define a corresponding notion of {\em minimality}.
-It turns out that two minimal spectral representations of the same i.d.\ process defined on $\sigma$--finite Borel spaces are related through a unique measure space isomorphism between the two spaces.
-This result is then used to show that a {\em stationary} i.d.\ process can be generated as a stochastic integral over a measure--preserving flow.
+A key problem in this context is to determine how two spectral representations of the same i.d. or max-i.d. process are related.
+In the special stable case, this problem is related to the structure of the isometries of $L^\alpha $-spaces~\cite{hardin0,hardin} and it was elegantly resolved in terms of the notion of \emph{minimality}.
+In the setting of i.d. processes, these methods are not available.
+Instead, we prove a general result on the existence of conjugacy between equimeasurable families of functions (Lemma~\ref{lft-point}, below) and based on this result we define a corresponding notion of \emph{minimality}.
+It turns out that two minimal spectral representations of the same i.d. process defined on $\sigma$-finite Borel spaces are related through a unique measure space isomorphism between the two spaces.
+This result is then used to show that a \emph{stationary} i.d. process can be generated as a stochastic integral over a measure-preserving flow.
 This extends some classification results of Rosi{\'n}ski~\cite{rosinski95,rosinski2} on the spectral representations of stationary stable processes.
-The i.d.\ theory we develop here is in fact simpler (although more general) than the stable theory of~\cite{rosinski95,rosinski2} since we deal with \textit{measure--preserving} rather than \textit{non--singular} flows.
+The i.d. theory we develop here is in fact simpler (although more general) than the stable theory of~\cite{rosinski95,rosinski2} since we deal with \textit{measure-preserving} rather than \textit{non-singular} flows.
 Our results can be specialized to the stable case by using the Maharam construction from ergodic theory.
 This sheds more light on the subtle concept of minimality in the stable case.